HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/negev.md

 - If your enemy is far away, such as 8x range, move closer so you can kill them easier and not waste ammo.
 - The Negev has a 2x obstacle multiplier, meaning it shreds through obstacles.
 If an opponent hides behind a destructible obstacle, don't hesitate to plow right through it.
 - Because the Negev is so rare, it can be used to bait players by leaving it on the ground.
-  - Be wary of a Negev as a ground, as it might be bait
+  - Be wary of a Negev on the ground, as it might be bait
 - Don't openly hold the Negev when not in combat.
 It has a large slowdown and makes you a prime target to others due to the distinctive world image.

 ## Countering